gcem/pathtracer/_posts/2021-04-20-acceleration-structures.md

 that would be cast by the bounding box with respect to the light positions in the scene, if bounding boxes were visible.
 The reason is that the shadow rays from floor to the lights are hitting the box, only if they are in the shadow of the bounding box.
-When the shadow ray hits the box, we test the triangles inside, thus taking lots of time.
+When the shadow ray hits the box, we test the triangles inside, and it takes lots of time.

 ## Bounding volume hierarchy